Absolute vs Convective Instabilities and Front Propagation in Lipid Membrane Tubes

-\textbf{\textit{Absolute vs.\ convective instabilities.}}--- Consider a membrane perturbation that is initially localized in space, as is the case when a tube is subjected to laser ablation \cite{bar-ziv-prl-1994} or when drugs are locally administered to an axon \cite{datar-bpj-2019}.
-For any unstable tube with $\Gamma > \Gammac$, there is a competition between the local perturbation being (i) amplified, as characterized by $\Gamma$, and (ii) convected away from its location, captured by $\SL$.
-Figure \ref{fig:fig_abs_conv}(a) shows how unstable systems are classified as being either \textit{absolutely unstable} (AU) when amplification dominates convection, or \textit{convectively unstable} (CU) when the instability is convected faster than it grows.
-The qualitative difference between AU and CU systems is highlighted in Fig.\ \ref{fig:fig_abs_conv}(b), in which we inquire for the long-time response as seen by a stationary observer---for example, one stationed at the vertical dashed line.
-In the AU case (Fig.\ \ref{fig:fig_abs_conv}(b), left column), the base flow is sufficiently small and the initial perturbation grows to invade the entire domain.
+\textbf{\textit{Absolute vs.\ convective instabilities.}}--- Consider an initially stable membrane tube subjected to a spatially localized perturbation, as in laser ablation \cite{bar-ziv-prl-1994} and local drug administration \cite{datar-bpj-2019} experiments.
+Though such disturbances are local in space, they can globally alter $\lambdaz$ such that $\Gamma > \Gammac$ along the tube \cite{goldstein-jp-1996}.
+Here, we assume this tension change is instantaneous \footnote{ In some complex cellular environments, tension may not spread rapidly from the source of a local perturbation~\cite{shi-cell-2018}. }.
+Equations \eqref{eq:eq_evolution_equation_linear} and \eqref{eq:eq_axi_dispersion} then suggest that a base flow of lipids (captured by $\SL$) affects the directionality of the disturbance, while $\Gamma$ dictates how quickly the disturbance grows.
+Figure \ref{fig:fig_abs_conv}(a) quantifies such observations, and shows how unstable tubes are either \textit{absolutely unstable} (AU) or \textit{convectively unstable} (CU) depending on $\Gamma$ and $\SL$.
+The qualitative difference between AU and CU systems is highlighted in Fig.\ \ref{fig:fig_abs_conv}(b), where we consider what a stationary observer---for example, one stationed at the vertical dashed line---sees at long times.
+In the AU case (Fig.\ \ref{fig:fig_abs_conv}(b), left), the base flow is sufficiently small and the initial perturbation invades the entire domain.
 Consequently, our observer sees a deformed configuration at long times.
-In the CU case (Fig.\ \ref{fig:fig_abs_conv}(b), right column), on the other hand, the base flow is large enough to carry the perturbation downstream.
-As a result, any stationary observer may see a transient growth of the instability, yet at long times will see an unperturbed system---despite the disturbance continuing to grow as it is swept downstream.
-In what follows, we describe how to determine when the system transitions from being AU to CU, known as the \textit{absolute-to-convective transition}.
+In the CU case (Fig.\ \ref{fig:fig_abs_conv}(b), right), however, the base flow is large enough to carry the perturbation downstream.
+As a result, any stationary observer may see a transient growth of the instability, yet at long times will not see any effect from the perturbation---despite the disturbance continuing to grow as it is swept downstream.
+In what follows, we determine when the system transitions from AU to CU, known as the \textit{absolute-to-convective transition}.